- What kind of fire damage is covered by your renters insurance policy?

 How much does your insurance pay if your stuff got damaged by fire?

-After you’ve met your deductible, your insurance company would likely reimburse you for the replacement cost of your destroyed personal belongings.
-You can imagine the replacement cost as the ‘Amazon’ price of your damaged items—basically, how much something of the same make and model would sell for today.
+After you’ve met your deductible, your insurance company would likely reimburse for your destroyed personal belongings.

 So no matter what got burned to shreds, or fell victim to smoke damage—your clothes, stereo, or vintage furniture—your insurance would help you cover the costs these items would go for today.